DreamRealitii/ChessVisualized-PublicInfo/README.md

 # ChessVisualized-Public
-Chess but you can see where each piece can go.
+Chess but you see where each piece can go.